devnull-cz/c-prog-lang/modules/function-intro.md

 Local variables are stored on stack.

 Argument passing depends on bitness and architecture.
-E.g. 32-bit x86 puts them on stack, 64-bit x64 ABI puts first 6 arguments to registers, the rest on stack.
+E.g. 32-bit x86 puts them on the stack, 64-bit x64 ABI puts first 6 arguments to registers, the rest on a the stack.

 Functions can be recursive. #source recursive-fn.c